-We have audited the financial statements of The Bank of East Asia, Limited, Macau Branch for the year 2015 in accordance with the Auditing Standards and Technical Standards of Auditing issued by the Macau Special Administrative Region.
-In our report dated 13th April, 2016, we expressed an unqualified opinion on the financial statements.
+We have audited the financial statements of The Bank of East Asia, Limited, Macau Branch for the year 2016 in accordance with the Auditing Standards and Technical Standards of Auditing issued by the Macau Special Administrative Region.
+In our report dated 21st April 2017, we expressed an unqualified opinion on the financial statements.

-The audited financial statements referred to above comprise the balance sheet as at 31st December 2015, and the profit and loss account, the statement of changes in reserves, and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+The audited financial statements referred to above comprise the balance sheet as at 31st December 2016, and the profit and loss account, and the statement of changes in reserves, and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.

 The accompanying summarised financial statements prepared by the management were derived from the audited financial statements referred to above and the books and records of the Branch.
-In our opinion, page 3 to page 7 of the summarised financial statements are consistent, in all material respects, with the audited financial statements and the books and records of the Branch.
+In our opinion, the summarised financial statements set out on pages 3 to 7 are consistent, in all material respects, with the audited financial statements and the books and records of the Branch.

-For a better understanding of the financial position and the results of its operation for the period of The Bank of East Asia, Limited, Macau Branch and the scope of our audit, the summarised financial statements should be read in conjunction with the audited financial statements and our independent auditor's report thereon.
+For a better understanding of the financial position and the results of its operation for the year of The Bank of East Asia, Limited, Macau Branch and the scope of our audit, the summarised financial statements should be read in conjunction with the audited financial statements and our independent auditor's report thereon.